 It seems my role as a parent has diminished.
 And yet the responsibility never ends.

-Of course, I am and will always be there for fatherly guidance, support, help and as an occasional reminder service but now it’s more as a back-stop – there if needed.
-Like an emergency service I am on call….
-Something’s broken down, there’s decorating to be done, some additional finances would be appreciated.
+Of course, I am and will always be there for fatherly guidance, support, help and as an occasional reminder service, but now it’s more as a back-stop – there if needed.
+Like an emergency service, I am on call….
+Something’s broken down, there’s decorating to be done, and some additional finances would be appreciated.

 You’d think that being a parent would get easier.
 Far from it.
 There are always new worries and concerns.
 You never stop wanting the best for them; you never stop worrying about them; you never stop wanting to help them.